PaycheckCalculatorOnline logo

 2026 Tax Brackets — Married Filing Jointly (MFJ)

 Married couples filing jointly benefit from wider tax brackets — exactly double the single filer thresholds for most brackets.
-This effectively eliminates the "marriage penalty" for most middle-income couples.
+This effectively eliminates the "marriage penalty" for most middle-income couples, which is one of the most financially meaningful features of MFJ status.

 Tax RateTaxable Income RangeTax Owed